xinweilau/CityConnect/README.md

 ### Remarks

 Unfortunately, I faced unexpected personal circumstances that prevented me from completing the assignment as intended.
-However, I'm genuinely enthusiastic about the National Digital Identity topic, and I believe that the proposal section I submitted reflects my dedication and interest.
+However, I'm genuinely enthusiastic to have the opportunity to join National Digital Identity, and I believe that the proposal section I submitted reflects my dedication and interest.
 I hope my efforts in that aspect make up for the incomplete assignment.
 Thank you for your time and kind understanding.